-Ribosomal biogenesis and content seem to be a prerequisite for skeletal muscle growth, and transcription of ribosomal ribonucleic acid (rRNA) by RNA Polymerase I is considered the rate-limiting step in synthesising new ribosomes (Moss and Stefanovsky 1995).
-Multiple signalling pathways converge to regulate rRNA transcription, including c-Myc and the mammalian target of rapamycin complex 1 (mTORC1) signal-transduction pathway (Kusnadi et al. 2015; West et al. 2016; Tanaka and Tsuneoka 2018; Walden 2019; Mori et al. 2021).
-The general transcription factor c-Myc increases ribosomal biogenesis directly through transcriptional control of the upstream binding factor (UBF) (Sanij et al. 2008; Poortinga et al. 2011; West et al. 2016; Mori et al. 2021).
-Indeed, UBF phosphorylation, which is required for interaction with the ribosomal deoxyribonucleic acid (rDNA) promoter, seems to be increased by high-glucose treatment in a mTORC1-dependent manner (rapamycin sensitive) in kidney glomerular epithelial cells (Mariappan et al. 2011).
-Independent of UBF and mTORC1, high glucose was shown to lead to chromatin remodelling, which promoted rRNA transcription in cell cultures (Zhai et al. 2012).
-The mTORC1 pathway receives input from growth factors, hormones, mechanical loading, and nutrients to balance protein synthesis through multiple mechanisms based on cellular energy levels (Hoppe et al. 2009) and contributes to ribosome biogenesis through the forming of the preinitiation complex (PIC) that marks the initiation of rRNA transcription and through the regulation of ribosomal protein translation (Figueiredo and McCarthy 2019; Walden 2019).
-Moreover, mTORC1 and its downstream target ribosomal protein S6 kinase beta-1 (S6K1) serve as direct mediators of insulin signalling in skeletal muscle (Hillier et al. 2000).
-Together these observations indicate a potential role of glucose in positively affecting human skeletal muscle rRNA synthesis, through potentiating transcription or translation of ribosomal RNA and increasing the translational capacity of skeletal muscle cells (Hillier et al. 2000; Hoppe et al. 2009; Zhai et al. 2012; Tanaka and Tsuneoka 2018).
+Ribosome biogenesis and content seem to be a prerequisite for skeletal muscle growth, and transcription of ribosomal ribonucleic acid (rRNA) by RNA Polymerase I is considered the rate-limiting step in de novo ribosome biogenesis (Moss and Stefanovsky 1995).
+Multiple proteins and signalling pathways converge to regulate rRNA transcription, including c-Myc and the mammalian target of rapamycin complex 1 (mTORC1) signal-transduction pathway (Kusnadi et al. 2015; West et al. 2016; Tanaka and Tsuneoka 2018; Walden 2019; Mori et al. 2021).
+First, the general transcription factor c-Myc increases ribosomal biogenesis directly through transcriptional control of the upstream binding factor (UBF) (Sanij et al. 2008; Poortinga et al. 2011; West et al. 2016; Mori et al. 2021).
+Indeed, UBF phosphorylation, which is required for interaction with the ribosomal deoxyribonucleic acid (rDNA) promoter, is increased by RT alone in muscle and also seems to be increased by high-glucose treatment in a mTORC1-dependent manner (rapamycin sensitive) in kidney glomerular epithelial cells (Mariappan et al. 2011).
+Second, the mTORC1 pathway receives input from growth factors, hormones, mechanical loading, and nutrients to balance protein synthesis through multiple mechanisms based on cellular energy levels (Hoppe et al. 2009).
+This contributes to ribosome biogenesis by forming the preinitiation complex (PIC) that marks the initiation of rRNA transcription, as well as through regulation of ribosomal protein translation (Figueiredo and McCarthy 2019; von Walden 2019).
+In addition, mTORC1 and ribosomal protein S6 kinase beta-1 (S6K1) are direct mediators of insulin signalling in skeletal muscle (Hillier et al. 2000).
+Third, high glucose was shown to lead to chromatin remodelling independent of UBF and mTORC1, which in turn promotes rRNA transcription in cell cultures (Zhai et al. 2012).
+Together, these mechanistic observations underscore a potential role forglucose in muscle ribosome biogenesis and function in human skeletal muscle, acting in concert with RT to potentiate transcription of ribosomal RNA and increasing translational capacity (Hillier et al. 2000; Hoppe et al. 2009; Zhai et al. 2012; Tanaka and Tsuneoka 2018).

-There have been multiple studies recently suggesting translational capacity to be as important, if not more important than, translational efficiency concerning long-term skeletal muscle adaptations to RT (Figueiredo 2019; Hammarström et al. 2020, 2022).
-Previously, in vitro studies have shown UBF and c-Myc to be important factors in the PIC, c-Myc as a general transcription factor and UBF as a specific transcription factor for rDNA transcription initiation (Mariappan et al. 2011; Walden 2019).
-Coupled with the recent observations by Hammarström et al. (Hammarström et al. 2020, 2022), understanding underlying factors regulating and affecting ribosome biogenesis seems key to furthering our understanding of the optimisation of RT to individual phenotypes.
+Multiple studies have suggested translational capacity to be as important, if not more important, than translational efficiency for promotinglong-term skeletal muscle adaptations to RT (Figueiredo 2019; Hammarström et al. 2020, 2022).
+While the regulation of translational capacity itself involves activation ofc-Myc and UBF, acting to stimulate formation of the PIC through the general transcription factor, as well as through a specific transcription factor facilitating rDNA transcription initiation (Mariappan et al. 2011; Walden 2019), the levels of ribosomal content, c-Myc and UBF correlates with RT-induced muscle accretion (Hammarström et al. 2020, 2022).
+This makes knowledge about factors that regulate and affect ribosome biogenesis key for optimising RT at the individuallevel.

-Therefore, the purpose of this investigation was to test the hypothesis that glucose supplementation before and after five RT sessions over 12 days will potentiate RT-associated accumulation of markers of ribosomal abundance following five RT sessions.
+Therefore, the purpose of this investigation was to test the hypothesis that glucose supplementation given before and after five RT sessions, conducted over a period of 12 days will, potentiate RT-associated accumulation of markers of ribosomal abundance.
 Secondly, we aimed to describe the association between changes in total RNA abundance and UBF in human skeletal muscle.

 Materials and methods

 All participants gave their written informed consent before study enrolment.
-The study was approved by the regional ethical committee (REK, ID nr.
+The study was approved by the Regional Committee for Medical and Health Research Ethics – South-East Norway (ID nr.
 153628), pre-registered at clinicaltrials.gov (Identifier: NCT04545190), and conducted according to the Helsinki Declaration.

 Participants